sahithyandev/s3/src/content/docs/database-systems/basics/07-functional-dependencies.md

 next: true
 ---

+Describes a relationship between attributes in a relation.
+Defines if one set of attributes can determine another.

-A relationship between two sets of attributes in a relational database.
-Denoted as `X → Y`.
-A generalization of a _key_.
-Means that for any two rows in a table, if the values of attributes in set `X` are the same, then the values of attributes in set `Y` must also be the same.
-In other words, the value of `X` uniquely determines the value of `Y`.
+If attribute set $X$ determines attribute set $Y$, it's denoted as $X → Y$.
+Which means, for any two tuples in a relation, if their $X$ values are the same, their $Y$ values must also be the same.

-Functional dependencies are fundamental to understanding how data is organized and how redundancy can be minimized.
-They are used to guide the process of normalization, which helps ensure that the database structure is efficient and free from undesirable anomalies.

-Consider a table with attributes `StudentID`, `StudentName`, and `Major`.
-If each `StudentID` is unique and always refers to the same `StudentName`, then there is a functional dependency:
-`StudentID → StudentName`
+Here:
+- X is called the determinant
+- Y is called the dependent

+A functional dependency represents a constraint on valid data.
+All candidate keys of a relation are determinants (they functionally determine every attribute).

+### Usage
+Functional dependencies are basis of normalization.
+Helps find redundancy, anomalies.

 Functional dependencies help identify candidate keys and are essential for designing robust relational schemas.

 ### Trivial

 A functional dependency is trivial **if** it is satisfied by all instances of a relation.
-Of the form $A → B$ where $B \subseteq A$.
+Of the form $A \rightarrow B$ where $B \subseteq A$.

 ## Legal instance